 5 Signs You’re Not Eating EnoughArticle posted in: Diet & Nutrition

-Overeating is often thought of as the biggest challenge to losing weight, but eating too little can also hinder weight loss results and cause harmful effects to your physical and mental health.
+Overeating is often thought of as the biggest challenge to losing weight.
+However, eating too little can also hinder weight loss results and cause harmful effects to your physical and mental health.
 Whether it’s due to a restriction of your food intake, extreme dieting or loss of appetite, not eating enough food can cause your body’s metabolism to slow down and store excess fat, making it harder to burn off.
 Additionally, your body will be less able to break down food properly and use nutrients, as some vitamins need fat in the body to be properly utilized.

 Whether following a specific diet plan or not, often times you are not adding in the proper amount of lean proteins, healthy fats and good carbs.
 And when this happens, your weight could actually plateau, and your body will start to show you signs it needs more food!

 Check out these five signs you’re not eating enough (yes, it’s possible!):